alexkantas/PhpMySqlQueryBuilder/README.md

 | 1 | \N | SUPER ADMIN | admin | admin |
 | 2 | 1 | NORMAL | robin | robin |
 | 3 | 2 | ADMIN | taylor | taylor |

-## Info

-I created this Query Builder for learning purposes and to have it as bootstrap in my applictions

-The are a lot of reacher and beter implimatations

-Of course if you like it, you can use it free under MIT licence.